kasidit/qemu-mplm/README.md

 <p>
 <a id="part3"><h3>3.
 Summary</h3></a>
 <p>
-We already show how to install and use MPLM for a migration.
-In the next step, we are going to describe the performance results.
-We will also discuss the implementation issues such as new data structures and code being added into Qemu.
+We have shown how to install and use MPLM for a migration.
+We plan to publish more information about MPLM including its designs and performance evaluation in a near future.